-The Regulatory Agreements for Section 232 FHA-insured projects require Borrowers (with some exceptions as noted in Asset Management, Chapter4Chapter 4) to submit audited annual financial statements (AFS).
+The Regulatory Agreements for Section 232 FHA-insured projects require Borrowers (with some exceptions as noted in Asset Management, Chapter4) to submit audited annual financial statements (AFS).
 HUD now requires the electronic submission of such statements to REAC.
 ORCF and REAC will work together to produce an e-mail reminder that will be issued to each Borrower who has not filed a required AFS within eleven days of the statement's due date.
 If the AFS is not received within 30 days from the date of the e-mail to the Borrower, REAC will then automatically refer all first-time non-filers to ORCF.
 REAC will refer to the DEC those Borrowers who are overdue in filing an AFS for a second or subsequent time.
-The Borrower to either the DEC or to ORCF, based on internal protocol.